drug-design/course/docs/chapters/adme-properties.md

 ### Biliary Excretion

-Some drugs and their metabolites are excreted by the liver into the bile by means of active mediated transport.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/biliary-excretion-6938eb86'><i class='fa fa-play' aria-hidden='true'></i></button>Some drugs and their metabolites are excreted by the liver into the bile by means of active mediated transport.
 This includes drugs with a molecular weight > 300 gr/mol and with both polar and lipophilic groups, and this makes conjugated metabolites (mainly glucuronides).
 From the bile, the substance is excreted into the intestinal tract and there it can be eliminated from the body in the feces, or may be reabsorbed.
 The reabsorption occurs by passive diffusion and hence it is significant only for lipophilic non-ionized substances.
 However, enzymes in the intestinal flora are capable of hydrolyzing glucuronide and sulfate conjugates to release the (less polar) active drug that may be then reabsorbed.
 The result of this cycle is the creation of a drug reservoir which prolongs  drug action.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/adme-properties/5_3_0_0_0_1.png){: loading=lazy }
 ### Other Excretion Routes

-Several more minor routes of excretion exist.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/other-excretion-routes-08a1724b'><i class='fa fa-play' aria-hidden='true'></i></button>Several more minor routes of excretion exist.
 These include exhaled air (pulmonary excretion) which is a major route for gaseous and volatile substances (e.g. gaseous anesthetics).
 Other routes such as saliva, sweat, and breast milk contribute only marginally to drug excretion.
 Note that excretion via breast milk may not be important to the mother, but it can be quite significant to the breast fed infant.
 Drug and drug metabolites are excreted into the milk by passive diffusion.
 Basic substances can be trapped in the milk since the milk is more acidic (pH ~6.5) than the blood plasma.
 *[nce]: New Chemical Entity: a compound not previously described.